ternaustralia/ausplotsR/DEVELOPERS.md

 ```

-## Running locally in a clean R environment (in Docker)
+## Running locally in a clean command line R environment (in Docker)
 To test that the package can install into a fresh environment, we can use a Docker container.
 Note that this will use
 the repo you have locally, but it *WILL NOT* use dirty working directory state.
 It installs clean commits only.

   1. start the container
       ```bash
-      cd ausplotsR/
-      docker run \
+      cd ausplotsR/ # root of this repo docker run \
         --rm \
         -it \